-Income:
+Income

-Healesville & District Community Enterprise Limited is reporting a full financial year loss of \$196,743 for 2014/15.
-In addition the Board, with the support of Bendigo Bank, was required to extend the terms of our existing overdraft.
+Healesville & District Community Enterprise Limited is reporting a full financial year loss of \$107,886 for 2015/16.
+In addition, the Board, with the support of Bendigo Bank, was required to extend the terms of our existing overdraft.
 The business is growing, albeit at a slower rate than we would like.
-Each year we are progressing towards profit with the Staff, Board and Bendigo Bank working hard in the community and on our business growth strategies.
+Each year we are progressing towards profit with the staff, Board and Bendigo Bank working hard in the community and on our business growth strategies.
+The subleasing of the upstairs area is also bringing in additional income.